Saturday, 31 August 2024

 A more benign possibility was that historically more literate and educated Societies could do Listian 'catch up growth' such that they more quickly gained economies of scope and scale in new technologies.
 In this case they might develop different 'Tiebout models' (i.e. tax/public good mixes) and this would be reflected in different ideologies and institutions of a more or less technocratic kind.

 Reading my essay, my tutor quickly decided I was an imbecile.
 Apparently, what I should have been doing was engaging with G.A Cohen's defense of the Marxist theory of history which had come out the previous year.
 But, it was stupid shit.
 Marx's determinism had to do with the substructure as defined by relations of production not the technological production possibility frontier.
 After all, his Doctorate was in Law.
-In any case technological determinism was off the table because new tech is a 'hopeful monster'- i.e. it can't change the substructure as it is being built up.
+In any case technological determinism was off the table because new tech is a 'hopeful monster'- i.e. it can't change the substructure as it is itself being built up.
 The superstructure could directly intervene, through Listian protectionism & state backed investment, to set off not just a 'catch up' revolution but also the creation of new industries which would ab ovo have 'acquired advantage'.
 The problem here is that the thing was stochastic.
 Some might succeed, many would fail.

 It wasn't just that Cohen did not understand that Marxism is an economic theory.
 Philosophically, his enterprise was oxymoronic.
 You can't have an 'analytical' treatment of dialectical thought because the latter is comfortable with unstable extensions for intensional terms.
 The latter is founded on stable extensions.
 I was not then aware of Lawvere's attempt to give a category theoretical treatment of Hegel's dialectic but this would not have mattered.
 Cohen's error was to think that there is a functional relationship between production relations and the types of technology which can flourish.
 This was obviously not the case as Stalin's Russia had shown.
 The case of Japan was equally interesting.
 We were fortunate to have, at the LSE, Michio Morishima who represented the Japanese Marxist tradition in all its bizarre glory.
 He did drum the importance of 'duality' into us- i.e. we understood that a modern sector could coexist with a traditional sector- but we understood this as market segmentation or 'discrimination'.
 Only later on did I understand that there are regret minimizing reasons why coordination games or pooling equilibria would give rise to discoordination games.
 But this also means more path dependence.
 There is ergodicity at the global level but I doubt its dynamics could be captured at the local 'political' level.
-That's why there is little point being ideological.
+That's why there is little point in being ideological.

 Most of this work was being done under the banner of “analytical Marxism” (aka “no-bullshit Marxism”),